benresonance-star/Task-Checker/specification.md

   - **Watch For**: A focused list of pitfalls (max 3) to prevent common errors (formerly Keep an Eye On). **Hidden from users if empty.**
   - **Additional Guidance**: Progressive disclosure rich-text area for deep technical instructions. **Hidden from users if empty** to maintain a clean interface.
     - **MY TASK FEEDBACK**: A dedicated section for users to suggest template refinements or record admin-facing logs.
-      - **Post-Action Debrief**: Upon clicking "TASK DONE?" in Zen Mode, users are prompted: *"Would you like to suggest a refinement for this checklist template before finishing?"*.
+      - **Post-Action Debrief**: Upon clicking "TASK DONE?" in My Work Session, users are prompted: *"Would you like to suggest a refinement for this checklist template before finishing?"*.
       - **Auto-Focus Refinement**: Selecting "Yes" opens the Task Info modal and automatically scrolls to the feedback section for immediate entry.
       - **Collapsible Workspace**: Users can collapse the entire Task Guide via a toggle to focus purely on MY TASK FEEDBACK.
 This state is persisted per task in `localStorage`.
 - **Persistent Active Focus**: Whichever task a user last made active remains focused and highlighted across sessions.